-The Council on American-Islamic Relations, Michigan chapter (CAIR-MI) is offering internships to undergraduate and graduate students.
-CAIR-MI’s mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims and build coalitions that promote justice and mutual understanding.
+The Council on American-Islamic Relations, Michigan chapter (CAIR-MI) offers internships to undergraduate and graduate students.
+CAIR-MI’s mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims and build coalitions which promote justice and mutual understanding.

 Operations/ Administrative Intern - Assist with office operations and fundraising.

-News & Communications – Write for blogs muslimsinmotion.com, and The Muslim Watch.
-Assist with newsletters, research.
+News & Communications – Write for blogs, assist with newsletters, research.

 Legal Internships and Clerkships - Assist CAIR-MI Staff Attorney Lena Masri in legal writing, research, client follow-up and more.

 Safe Spaces Intern - Research information and help organize projects.
 Implement Muslim family policies in institutions.
 Undergrad students and especially law students are encouraged to apply.